-Blood is a part of the circulatory system which comprises of the blood, blood vessels, and the heart.
+Blood is a part of the circulatory system which comprises of blood, blood vessels, and the heart.
 It carries oxygen and nutrients around the body and removes waste products such as carbon dioxide.
 The average 5kg cat has about 325ml of blood.

 Blood has four components; red blood cells, white blood cells, plasma, and platelets.

-- Red blood cells (RBC/erythrocytes) – The most abundant cell in the blood, RBC’s are disc-shaped, concave cells which carry oxygen from the lungs to the tissues, and carry carbon dioxide from the tissues
+- Red blood cells (RBC/erythrocytes) – The most abundant cell in the blood, RBC’s are disc-shaped, concave cells that carry oxygen from the lungs to the tissues, and carry carbon dioxide from the tissues

 back to the lungs for oxygenation.
 Their red colour comes from hemoglobin (Hb), which is an iron-containing compound.